EVORA-project/evora-ontology/models/docs/riskGroup.md

 name: riskGroup
 description: The highest risk group related to this resource.
-The risk group of a biological agent guiding its initial handling in labs according to the risk group classification defined by the WHO laboratory biosafety manual
+The risk group of a biological agent guiding its initial handling in labs according to the risk group classification defined by the WHO laboratory biosafety manual.
 title: risk group
 comments:
 - The Risk Group (RG) assignments to an item are jurisdiction-dependent and may differ between countries/regions and by material form (e.g., live isolate, inactivated preparation, nucleic acid).
 Assignments can also change over time.
-We store here a single reference assignment; users must verify the current, locally applicable assignment with their competent authority
+We store here a single reference assignment; users must verify the current, locally applicable assignment with their competent authority.
 from_schema: https://w3id.org/evorao/
 exact_mappings:
 - wdp:P12663